MusaE5/Gesture-controlled-robotic-arm/README.md

 1. Record labeled gestures using `collect_data.py`
 2. Train a gesture classification model with `train_model.py` using mean/std features
 3. Use `predict_live.py` to classify real-time gestures
-4. (In progress) Map classified gestures to servo movements using PCA9685 to control a 4-DOF robotic arm
+4. Use `move_servo_predict.py` to control robotic arm movement based on predicted gestures

 ---